MIDS-scaling-up/v2/week02/lab2/readme.md

 Data access is achieved by using a REST interface over the HTTP protocol, which allows anywhere and anytime access simply by referencing the object key.

-## Connect the VSI to Cloud Object storage
+## Mount a Cloud Object storage into your VSI

 Ingredients
 * Access to an IBM Cloud Object Storage (COS) bucket